mrityunjay5004/SHL_Agent/README.md

 ## License

-This project was developed as part of the SHL AI Assessment Recommendation assignment and is intended for educational and demonstration purposes.
+This project was developed as part of the SHL Research Intern Assignment and is intended solely for educational and demonstration purposes.